I'll Think of Something

+1974 single by Hank Williams Jr.

 "I'll Think of Something" is a song written by Bill Rice and Jerry Foster, which has been recorded by American country music singers Hank Williams Jr. and Mark Chesnutt.
 The song was also recorded by Loretta Lynn for her 1985 album Just a Woman.

 Hank Williams, Jr. version

 Hank Williams Jr. was the first artist to record the song.
 His version was a number seven country hit and the first single from his 1974 album Living Proof.